computational-linguistics-class/computational-linguistics-class.github.io/assignment5.md

 >>> print generate_text(lm, 7)
 {% endhighlight %}

 What do you think?
-Pretty cool, huh?
+Is it as good as [1000 monkeys working at 1000 typewriters](https://www.youtube.com/watch?v=no_elVGGgW8)?

 ### What the F?